-These two modes are for playing the FI solely via a MIDI controller.
+These two modes are for playing the FI4 solely via a MIDI controller.
 Both modes are identical except for the initialization of MIDI CC values.
 (See the table on the next page.)
+The FI4's audio input is decoupled from the pitch-detection circuit and all envelope triggering.
+Your instrument's audio signal can still be routed through the VCF Block and the Effects Block, but the envelopes and synthesizer notes will only be triggered via the MIDI input.

-1 Here by "synth" we mean the contents of the VCF output, that is, any signal routed through the filter.
+4 Here by "synth" we mean the contents of the VCF output, that is, any signal routed through the filter.